nccadman19/rebellionallstars/README.md

 #### This is my first project and I am very worried on how this is going to turn out!

+##### This project is for my cheerleading team, it provides extra credibility for the team by having an online presence in website.
+We also currently pay a website booking service a monthly subscription to book classes but by having our own website to do this we would save money.

 Href links copied from nccadman19/resume-project/index.html

 Menu column list taken from resume project